Christina Milian Shows Off Toned Legs In Tiny Shorts

-Pregnant star Christina Milian is keeping everyone up to date with what she’s up to and her followers can’t get enough.
+Pregnant star Christina Milian is keeping everyone up to date with what she is up to — and her followers can’t get enough.

-The “When You Look At Me” songstress shared a shot of her at a French bakery in Michelina, Los Angeles and wore a comfy number.
-She showed off her toned legs in tiny shorts and paired the look with an oversized tracksuit jacket and a white vest top.
-She accessorized herself with round sunglasses and huge hoop earrings and looked very happy to be at the bakery.
-Milian rocked white and gray Nike sneakers and opted for scraped back hair.
+The “When You Look At Me” songstress shared a shot while she was at Michelina, a French eatery at the Farmer’s Market in Los Angeles.
+She wore a comfy number, showing off her toned legs in tiny shorts.
+She paired the look with an oversized tracksuit jacket and a white vest top and she accessorized with round sunglasses and huge hoop earrings while looking very happy to be at the bakery.
+Milian rocked white-and-gray Nike sneakers and opted for slicked-back hair.

-In her caption, she asked her followers if French bread and butter counted as a meal.
+In her caption, she asked her followers whether or not French bread and butter counts as a meal.

-Within 16 hours, the post racked up 64,000 likes, proving to have made an impact.
+Within 16 hours, the post racked up more than 64,000 likes, proving that the upload had made an impact.

 “Cuban bread and butter does!” one user wrote.